madebygps/25-days-of-serverless-2019/day_04/README.md

 ## Solution

 I created a few Azure Functions for the API endpoints.
 All connected to a [free tier MongoDB Atlas culster](https://azure.microsoft.com/en-us/blog/microsoft-azure-tutorial-how-to-integrate-azure-functions-with-mongodb/) that is deployed on Azure.
+[MongoDB Azure Function Bindings](https://www.nuget.org/packages/Kevsoft.Azure.WebJobs.Extensions.MongoDB/).

 ### View all dishes